Leap second: Others

-There were misplaced concerns that farming equipment using GPS navigation during harvests occurring on December 31, 2016, would be affected by the 2016 leap second.
+There were misplaced concerns that farming equipment using GPS navigation during harvests occurring on 31 December 2016, would be affected by the 2016 leap second.
 GPS navigation makes use of GPS time, which is not impacted by the leap second.

-Due to a software error, the UTC time broadcast by the NavStar GPS system was incorrect by about 13 microseconds on January 25–26, 2016.
+Due to a software error, the UTC time broadcast by the NavStar GPS system was incorrect by about 13 microseconds on 25–26 January 2016.

-Workarounds for leap second problems
+Workarounds

 The most obvious workaround is to use the TAI scale for all operational purposes and convert to UTC for human-readable text.
 UTC can always be derived from TAI with a suitable table of leap seconds.
 The Society of Motion Picture and Television Engineers (SMPTE) video/audio industry standards body selected TAI for deriving timestamps of media.

 IEC/IEEE 60802 (Time sensitive networks) specifies TAI for all operations.
 Grid automation is planning to switch to TAI for global distribution of events in electrical grids.
 Bluetooth mesh networking also uses TAI.

 Instead of inserting a leap second at the end of the day, Google servers implement a "leap smear", extending seconds slightly over a 24-hour period centered on the leap second.
-Amazon followed a similar, but slightly different, pattern for the introduction of the June 30, 2015, leap second, leading to another case of the proliferation of timescales.
+Amazon followed a similar, but slightly different, pattern for the introduction of the 30 June 2015 leap second, leading to another case of the proliferation of timescales.
 They later released an NTP service for EC2 instances which performs leap smearing.
 UTC-SLS was proposed as a version of UTC with linear leap smearing, but it never became standard.

 It has been proposed that media clients using the Real-time Transport Protocol inhibit generation or use of NTP timestamps during the leap second and the second preceding it.

 NIST has established a special NTP time server to deliver UT1 instead of UTC.
 Such a server would be particularly useful in the event the ITU resolution passes and leap seconds are no longer inserted.
 Those astronomical observatories and other users that require UT1 could run off UT1 – although in many cases these users already download UT1-UTC from the IERS, and apply corrections in software.